Haybu/spring-cloud-k8s-eureka-controller/README.md

 # Spring Cloud Service Registry Controller

-A Kubernetes controller implementation using Fabric8 Java-Client as a proxy to register services' endpoints into a Eureka Server.
+A Kubernetes controller implementation using Fabric8 Java-Client as a proxy to register kubernetes services' endpoints with a Eureka Server.

 ![eureka controller](./images/k8s-eureka-controller.png)

-A service needs to be labeled with `cloud.spring.io/enabled: "true"` to be picked and `cloud.spring.io/register: "true"` to enable it to register.
+A service needs to be labeled with `cloud.spring.io/enabled: "true"` to be picked up and with `cloud.spring.io/register: "true"` to enable it to register.

 Run the manifest file as below to install the controller and a Eureka server